Trustees needed to help deliver The Next Chapter – Closing date 10 Feb 2023

 Trustees needed to help us to deliver The Next Chapter

-We have a committed and high-functioning Board of trustees and professional staff who have developed a strategic vision to ensure that:
+We have a committed board of trustees and a team of professional staff who have developed a strategic vision to ensure that:

 - Our outstanding heritage building and research collection is preserved and made fit for contemporary needs and context